What If AI Destroys Our Confidence in Knowing the Truth about Anything?

 How Can You Say your Religion is Right, And Everyone Else is Wrong?

-A commitment to a set of exclusive religious principles is especially anathema in a post-modern world.
+The idea of exclusive religious principles is especially anathema in a post-modern world.
 It’s the cardinal sin of post-modernism.
 In such a world, it seems crude and out of step to believe, let alone admit that you believe, that some religious and philosophical assertions are true and others aren’t.

 It’s much more acceptable to say that I can have “my belief”, and you can have “your belief”.
 We would quickly add, “What’s true for me doesn’t have to be true for you.”
 We believe with religious truth that people should be able to have their preferred spiritual cake and eat it too.

 We do this with ethics also.
 People sometimes conflate religious or spiritual truth with ethics, but that’s another topic maybe for another time.
+People also, generally, don’t feel so magnanimous in allowing differing beliefs when they feel their own oxen have been proverbially gored.

 In the western, post-modern world, it’s ok for me to believe in chakras, or karma, or queer theory or a particular gender identity (even if my gender identity is unique to me), or aliens and whatever ethical construct goes with those things.
 It doesn’t need to be internally cohesive.
 It doesn’t really matter what a person believes, as long as she doesn’t claim it to be universal or exclusive.
 Claims of universality and exclusivity though, are not tolerated.

 Notice, however, that even this “tolerant” position can’t escape the charge of being an exclusive truth claim.
 The very claim that no one can make exclusive truth claims is an exclusive truth claim.
-The person who says exclusive truth claims are not valid is making that claim against all people who believe that exclusive truth claims are valid.

 So what do we do?
 Following are some thoughts on the subject of truth claims, with some additional comments on the subject of tolerance and respect.